Why poetry is great to learn Spanish?

 Note here that there are many more synonyms but I am just making a note of those that I like because of how they sound.
 We all prefer some words over others for personal subjective reasons, nothing wrong with that.

-And then I go exploring the meanings of some of the synonyms that caught my eye.
+Then, I explore the meanings of some of the synonyms that caught my eye.
 I am in love with “bumble” and “wobble”.
 The sounds of them and the images they create in my mind: bumble like a cute bumblebee or wobble like a flan!

 Slumberous, hazy eyes